tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### DO annotate return types on function declarations
+### DO annotate return types on function declarations {:#do-annotate-return-types-on-function-declarations}

 Dart doesn't generally infer the return type of a function declaration from its body,
 unlike some other languages.
 That means you should write a type annotation for